Vladimir Nikitin (politician): Biography

 Vladimir Nikitin was born on 5 April 1948 in the town of Opochka.
 In 1971, he graduated from the Leningrad Institute of Railway Engineers with a degree in civil engineering.
 He served in the Soviet army, and was a platoon commander of a separate bridge battalion of railway troops.

 From 1973 to 1964, he was a senior design engineer at the Pskovgrazhdanproekt Institute in Velikiye Luki, Pskov Oblast.
-From 1974 t 1977, he was the head of the organizational department, the first secretary of the Velikie Luki city committee of the Komsomol of the Pskov Oblast.
+From 1974 to 1977, he was the head of the organizational department, the first secretary of the Velikie Luki city committee of the Komsomol of the Pskov Oblast.
 From 1977 to 1983, he was the Head of the Department of Construction and Municipal Services, and the Second Secretary of the Velikie Luki City Committee of the CPSU.
 In 1983, he was the head of the construction department of the Pskov Regional Committee of the CPSU.
 In September 1986, Nikitin was elected first secretary of the Pskov city committee of the CPSU.

 In March 1990, he ran for people's deputies of the RSFSR in the Pskov urban territorial district, but was not elected.
 In 1990, he was elected a deputy and chairman of the Pskov City Council.
 On 26 October 1990, Nikitin was elected first secretary of the Pskov regional committee of the CPSU.

 In 1991, he graduated from the Academy of Social Sciences under the Central Committee of the CPSU.
 He received a PhD in economics.

 Between 1992 and 1996, he was director of the construction and commercial firm Pskovskoe Vozrozhdenie, and chairman of the board of the Pskov branch of the Russian Fund for Assistance to Refugees Compatriots.

 In 1995.
 Nikitin became a member of the Central Committee of the Communist Party of the Russian Federation.
 He still at that time was the, First Secretary of the Pskov Regional Committee of the Communist Party.
-That same syear, he was elected to the State Duma of the second convocation on the list of the Communist Party of the Russian Federation (Nevsko-Baltic regional group, No. 3).
+That same year, he was elected to the State Duma of the second convocation on the list of the Communist Party of the Russian Federation (Nevsko-Baltic regional group, No. 3).
 He worked in the committee for CIS Affairs and Relations with Compatriots.
 He was the chairman of the Pskov regional branch of the People's Patriotic Union of Russia, and a member of the coordination council.
 In April 1997, he was re-elected a member of the Central Committee of the Communist Party of the Russian Federation.